Ilnicki010/support-local-businesses-app/README.md

 ### core features:
 - [ ] Would be really cool if, after you submit your email address, that button turns green and from "Support" to "Supporter"
+- [ ] Map: Hovers on top of businesses and click scrolls you to that business and pops open the Support section
 - [x] Integrate map
 - [ ] Clam your business/Add campaign - link to Airtable form
 - [x] Integrate airtable with support the business form
 - [x] Filters
 - [x] Zooming in on map changes search
 - [x] Change screen update so that results are added onto the bottom of the array
-- [ ] Delete node_modules folder and run just to make sure all the required files are in package.json
 - [ ] Add to instructions, especially related to .env and keys and Airtable accounts, etc.

 ### bugs